HELVE/VACO/README.md

 ```
 <a name="contribute"></a>
 ### Contributing
-Feel free to create issues and pull requests.
+You are welcome to create issues and pull requests.
+Please either pitch general ideas or explain thoroughly what you would like to add if you have a specific vision.

 <a name="license"></a>
 ### License